Twins get off to fast start in victory over Royals | Sports-Games

 Twins get off to fast start in victory over Royals

 Eddie Rosario belted a three-run, first-inning homer and Miguel Sano also homered and had three RBIs, as the Minnesota Twins ended a lengthy skid at Kansas City by beating the Royals, 7-2 on Saturday night.
-Mired in a five-game losing streak at Kansas City, the Twins pounded out 10 hits to even the weekend series.
+Mired in a five-game losing streak at Kansas City dating back to last season, the Twins pounded out 10 hits to even the weekend series.
 They also got five solid innings of two-run ball from Randy Dobnak, who improved to 5-1 with a 1.78 ERA.

 Minnesota is 8-4 since dropping four in a row from Aug.
-6-9.
-After struggling offensively in Friday's 7-2 loss to the Royals, the Twins wasted no time getting on the board in this contest.
-Max Kepler led off with a double down the right-field line and Jorge Polanco followed with an infield single.
+6-9, with three of those defeats to the Royals.
+After struggling offensively in Friday's 7-2 loss to the Royals, the Twins wasted no time getting on the board Saturday.
+Max Kepler led off the game with a double down the right-field line and Jorge Polanco followed with an infield single.
 Rosario then plopped the ball over the right-field wall and into the fountains off Brady Singer for his seventh home run of the season and a 3-0 Minnesota lead.

-Sano made it 4-0 when he drove a shot to left field for his fifth home run, also off Singer.
-The rookie right-hander Singer (1-3) allowed those four runs and six hits over four innings.
+Sano made it 4-0 in the fourth inning when he drove a shot to left field for his fifth home run, also off Singer (1-3).
+The rookie right-hander allowed those four runs on six hits over four innings.
 Kansas City cut Minnesota's lead in half against Dobnak in the fifth.
-Alex Gordon golfed a homer to center field and Nicky Lopez delivered a two-out, RBI double down the left field line.
+Alex Gordon hit a homer to center field, his third, and Nicky Lopez delivered a two-out, RBI double down the left field line.

 The Twins, though, broke things open in the seventh off reliever Ian Kennedy.
 Marwin Gonzalez drew a bases-loaded walk and Sano's two-run single made it 7-2.
 Sano is 9-for-22 (.409) in his last six games.
 Three Minnesota relievers held Kansas City to two hits over four scoreless innings.